 MWRD has a significant pipeline of storm water management projects through its Phase 1 and Phase 2 programs.
 Phase 1 includes regional flood control projects that were recommended in MWRD's Detailed Watershed Plans, and these projects aim to address flood control and overbank flooding on regional waterways.
 Each recommended project was categorized as either streambank stabilization or flood control based on its primary objective.
 MWRD developed a prioritization methodology that recommended the highest priority for implementation be given to streambank stabilization projects that address public safety and/or protect structures or infrastructure in imminent danger of failure.
 The next highest priority was flood control projects, which were ranked using factors including the project's benefit-to-cost ratio, the number of benefiting communities, total dollar cost and total dollar benefit.
 Cook County is focusing on the Phase 1 flood control projects given the nature and purpose of the CDBG-DR funding, though some streambank stabilization projects have flood control benefits as well.
-Phase 1 projects currently under design and/or likely to be bid within the next year are included below.

 MWRD's Phase 2 program includes projects that will assist communities with more localized flooding issues.
 Information about flooding concerns, current efforts underway, and any applicable studies were solicited from units of government and other agencies within Cook County.
 Over 600 problem areas and/or project requests were received.
 Based on the severity of flooding and project specifics, MWRD initially recommended 35 projects for implementation.
 The full set of Phase 2 projects approved by the MWRD Board in September 2013 is included in the Appendix.
 Phase 2 includes 12 projects now in the design stage and 23 conceptual projects in a variety of areas across Cook County.
-Four additional Phase 2 projects (in Brookfield, Burbank, Elk Grove Village, and Franklin Park) were approved by the MWRD Board in October 2014.
+Four additional Phase

+2 projects (in Brookfield, Burbank, Elk Grove Village, and Franklin Park) were approved by the MWRD Board in October 2014.

 Many of these Phase 1 and Phase 2 projects will need or would benefit from local matching funding to help them move forward to implementation.
-The County has preliminarily identified the ten Phase 1 projects below to potentially be supported with CDBG-DR funding, though other Phase 1 projects may be considered if appropriate.
-The County is also reviewing the initial 35 Phase 2 projects along with the four new Phase 2 projects mentioned above.
-Assessment of the appropriate level of CDBG-DR support is still underway.
+The County is continuing to assess possible CDBG-DR support for these MWRD projects.